 Here are my recommendations for equipment and ingredients you’ll need to make Armenian Easter Bread.
 Thanks for supporting PCO by shopping through my affiliate links.

 And there you have it.
-Sweet, aromatic braided Armenian Easter Bread.
+Sweet, aromatic braided Easter bread.
 I hope you enjoy it.
 We enjoyed the one loaf we kept.
 The other two I’ve already shipped to Nadine’s for her church’s Easter communion.
 She will keep it safely frozen until the service.
 I hope it brings extra meaning to the sweetness of her congregation’s Easter celebrations.